MathuraMG/IntroductionToInteractiveMedia-Spring22/Week2/README.md

   ```
   * **TODO**: use while loop to draw 10 ellipses on the screen
  * Be careful of infinite loops!!
+ * Other Functions we can use!
+   * random function
+   * noise function
+   * sin

 🔴 💻 **[IN CLASS SKETCH - TBD]()**